Sentimental Sunday: The Astor Fire, Part 6: Aftermath

 Eduardo hurried upstairs, stopping at the fifth floor to survey his father’s linen embroidery business, Sábanas y Manteles (Sheets and Tablecloths).

 “Everything was damaged,” he recalled.
 “Later on we were able to remove some things and wash some of the fabrics that survived in better shape.
 They were all we had left, and we had to use them.”
-His older brother, Enrique Jr., who also returned to the building two days after the fire to spare his father the anguish of seeing the damage, would remember that even then hot water was still dripping from the ceilings through to every floor.
+His older brother, Enrique Jr., who also returned to the building two days after the fire to spare his father the anguish of seeing the damage, would remember that even then, scorching hot water from the fire hoses was still dripping from the ceilings through to every floor.
 (3)

 The penthouse, though smoke-damaged, did not fare as badly as the business.
-The family ultimately was able to salvage most of their belongings, except for their electronics and appliances, which later were stolen by looters.
+The family ultimately salvaged most of their belongings, except for their electronics and appliances, which were later stolen by looters.

-At about ten minutes after three on Saturday afternoon, not long after Eduardo left the La Galia Building, the Astor Department Store collapsed.
-It brought down in its wake a telescopic ladder and buried a number of firefighters under its smoldering ruins.
+On Saturday afternoon, about ten minutes after three, not long after Eduardo left the La Galia Building, the Astor Department Store collapsed.
+In its wake, it brought down a telescopic ladder and buried several firefighters under its smoldering ruins.

 A surreal photo shows members of the Heroic Corps of Firefighters digging through the debris of the Astor Department Store to find the bodies of their comrades.